 4. Identify the type of influencers you want to collaborate with

 However, you may experience times when the influencers you perceive as being the best fit for your brand do not generate the results you’re looking for.
-So, while selecting the influencers, it’s important to stay open-minded to influencers from different categories, some of whom, at first glance, don’t seemingly suit your brand.
+So, while selecting the influencers, it’s important to stay open-minded to influencers from different niches, some of whom, at first glance, don’t seemingly suit your brand.
 Instead, try testing out those influencers to see what creative content and results may arise from a collaboration — you may be surprised!
 Our handy guide will help you to find influencers on Instagram.

 5. Measure the results of your influencer marketing strategies